 Improvement of search models against the experimental data, relying on PHASER’s rotation function and SHELXE pdb optimization

 Molecular replacement relies on the availability of suitable models to be placed in the unit cell of the unknown structure in order to provide initial phases.
-ARCIMBOLDO, originally conceived for ab initio phasing, operates at the limit of this approach, using small, very accurate fragments such as polyalanine alpha-helices.
-A distant homolog may contain such accurate building blocks, while it may not be evident which substructure will be most suitable purely from the degree of conservation, such a template is bound to contain building blocks, which might be further modified to enhance their accuracy.
+ARCIMBOLDO uses small, very accurate fragments as search models.
+While it may not be evident which parts of a distant homolog will be most suitable purely from the degree of conservation, such a template is bound to contain building blocks, which might be further modified to enhance their accuracy.

 ARCIMBOLDO-SHREDDER exploits fragments from distant homologs to phase macromolecular structures.
 Two modes are available within SHREDDER: spherical and sequential.

 In SHREDDER_SPHERES, model generation uses three-dimensional volumes respecting structural units.
 The optimal fragment size is estimated from the expected log-likelihood gain (eLLG).
 Better sampling is attempted through model trimming or decomposition into rigid groups and optimization through Phaser’s gyre refinement.
 Also, after model translation, packing filtering and refinement, models are either disassembled into predetermined rigid groups and refined (gimble refinement) or PHASER’s LLG-guided pruning is used to trim the model of residues that are not contributing signal to the LLG at the target r.m.s.d. value.
 Phase combination among consistent partial solutions is performed in reciprocal space with ALIXE.
 Spherical shredding can improve models where deviations of the template from the target are evenly distributed among a similar fold.